 The Rotary Foundation administers global grants through a two-step application process.
-The first step gives sponsors an opportunity to confirm that their project meets global grant requirements.
-This ensures that sponsors are familiar with the Foundation's eligibility standards before they spend significant time preparing a grant application.
+The first step is a knowledge check for sponsors, to confirm their project meets global grant requirements and the Foundation's eligibility standards before they spend significant time preparing a grant application.
 In the second step, applicants provide all the information necessary for the Foundation to make a grant award decision.